Back to All Events

 Strat Coffman & Adam Miller, A Body Uncontainable, 2025.
 Courtesy of Strat Coffman & Adam Miller.

-The installation will serve as a dynamic set piece for a series of public programs that engage topics of queer identity, public space, and contemporary politics, in partnership with regional cultural organizations.
-In-person events will extend into the street and be shared online.
+The installation serves as a dynamic set piece for a series of public programs that engage topics of queer identity, public space, and contemporary politics, in partnership with regional cultural organizations.

 Summoning ghosts of intimacy’s past, the Box will recontextualize and feature selected archival materials from significant local archives of queer history.
 Please stay tuned for program announcements.

 All events at the Box, taking place between August 7 and October 2, will be free and open to the public.
-The Box will additionally open by appointment.
-We will share more soon and, in the meantime, please email info@materialsandapplications.org for more information!
+The Box is additionally open by appointment.

 Previous